Abhishekkr1903/Movie_Recommendation_System/README.md

 -Popular movies (top trends on platforms like Netflix)

--Group-based recommendations (people with similar watch habits) --
+Group-based recommendations (people with similar watch habits) --

 ##⚙️ How It Works